 Technique #2 – Indoor Formal Portrait, Bride Only or Group

-So we find some nice spots at the indoor venue that’s good for formal portraits, there might be some ambient light, but not much.
-I will setup 3 flash units which are wirelessly controlled by my radio triggers.
+There may be some nice spots at the indoor venue that’s good for formal portraits because there is the perfect amount of ambient light.
+I would setup three flash units, which are all wirelessly controlled by my radio triggers.
 As in the sample picture, my main light is on a stand about 45 degrees in front of the bride, shooting through a white umbrella.
-My accent light is set 1/4 of the main light output and placed in front of the bride at about 2 feet to the ground pointing downward at a gold reflector.
-This will create a warm tone to the portrait, a happier mood for the occasion.
-The third light can be set 1/2 of the main light output pointing at the back wall to separate the background from the main subject.
+My accent light is set 1/4 of the main light output, and placed in front of the bride at about two feet, pointing downwards towards the ground at a gold reflector.
+This will create a warm tone to the portrait, portraying a happier mood for the occasion.
+The third light can be set 1/2 of the main light output, and pointing at the back wall to separate the background from the main subject.
 Please note the sample photo was done without the background light.

 Technique #3 – Backlit Still or Moving Moments

 To achieve a fun and moody result in a very dark environment, I often use backlit effect where the outline of the main subjects are highlighted by the strobe light against a dark background.
-I would use this technique during the couple’s first dance.
-I will setup 2 or 3 flash units depending on how dark the environment is.
-My main light is at a 45 degree angle in front of the couple, my second light is set behind the couple at their waist level.
+I usually use this technique during the couple’s first dance.
+I set up two or three flash units, depending on how dark the environment is.
+My main light is at a 45 degree angle in front of the couple, and my second light is set behind the couple at their waist level.
 In the sample photo, I also used red silk fabric to modify the color of the flash to give it a warm tone.
 A third flash can be setup if the main light coverage is not wide enough.
 All the strobes are controlled wirelessly by radio triggers.
-I will test the result with my assistant making sure the desired effect is achieved.
-Again, I use manual mode for the flash units, simply because I had trouble with TTL mode in a very dark setting.
-Please also pay attention to the big difference in color temperature between the dark environment and your flash output, which will give unwanted tint to your images.
-So make sure your white balance on the camera is set correctly and you need to use proper colored gels on your flash to adjust the color temperature.
+Remember to always test the result with your assistant to make sure the desired effect is achieved.
+Again, I use manual mode for the flash units, simply because I have trouble with TTL mode in a very dark setting.
+Make sure to pay attention to the big difference in color temperature between the dark environment and your flash output, which will give unwanted tint to your images.
+Therefore, it is important that your white balance on the camera is set correctly, and you have proper colored gels on your flash to adjust the color temperature.

 Hope you learned a few things from me.
 Until my next write-up, have fun trying out some of these lighting techniques.